bco-bc/bc-security/README.md

-#
+# Security

-A small set of simple tools to handle security (athorization) of an Web application.
+A set of simple tools to handle security (athorization) of an Web application.